A HISTORY OF BEARDS – FROM THE ANCIENT WORLD TO TODAY

-With beards having a resurgence in popularity over the past few years we decided to delve into the history books to discover how our attitudes to facial hair have changed over the years.
+Beards have had a resurgence in popularity over the past few years.
+We have delved into the history books to discover how our attitudes to facial hair have changed over the years.

 THE ANCIENT WORLD

 In Ancient Egypt, having a beard was a sign of wealth and power.
-Many would dye, braid and interweave their beards with golden threads – the more ostentatious the better.
+Many would dye, braid and interweave them with golden threads – the more ostentatious the better.
 Highly stylised beards can be seen on burial masks and art from the time.

-In Ancient Greece there was a move away from colours and braids, instead men would create tightly curled beards, as seen in this depiction of the Greek God Zeus.
-Beards were so revered in these times that Spartan warriors would shave them off as punishment for cowardice.
+However, in Ancient Greece there was a move away from colours and braids.
+Instead, men would create tightly curled styles, as seen in this depiction of the Greek God Zeus.
+As facial hair was so revered in these times, Spartan warriors would shave them off as punishment for cowardice.

 THE ROMAN SHAVE INVASION